New Central Maui School Project

 Legislative Support

-The Hawai‘i State Legislature has allocated $76 million to date for this school project, including a $37 million appropriation from the most recent legislative session now awaiting the governor’s approval.
+The Hawai‘i State Legislature has appropriated $76 million to date for this school project, including a $37 million appropriation from fiscal year 2026.

 Role of the School Facilities Authority